 60 and Better programs are available at a number of locations around Queensland.
 Many 60 and Better programs offer opportunities for activities, exercise and social connection.

 Men’s Sheds can offer opportunities to learn new skills, provide mentorship to younger men and develop mateship.
-To see if there is a Men’s Shed in your area, use the Find a Men’s Shed service on the Australian Men’s Shed Association website.
+To see if there is a Men’s Shed in your area, use the Find a Men’s Shed locator on the Australian Men’s Shed Association website.

 The Brisbane Pride Choir is a group of gay, lesbian, bisexual, transgender, intersex and queer-friendly people who love to perform.